chesapeaketechnology/jira-excel-analysis/README.md

     - `NEXUS_PASSWORD` - Set the value equal to the password used to login into JIRA

 4. Run the jar - From the command line run `java -jar {pathToConfiguration.conf}`
-    - Replace `{pathToConfiguration.conf}` with the path to your configuration file.
+    - Replace `{pathToConfiguration.conf}` with the path to your config file.
          - [Example Configuration File](src/main/resources/example.conf)